DNT-Khoa/cineflex-frontend-movie-website/README.md

 ![wireframes](https://res.cloudinary.com/dkggp2lec/image/upload/v1621389686/Khoa%27s%20Portfolio%20/CineFlex/cineflex_another_wgnqsp.png)

 ## Admin pages
+Admins can perform all CRUD operations on the website.
+This includes adding, editing, removing, getting films, news and new admin.
+These resources will be saved to the database for permanent storage.
+A third-party API called TMDB (The Movie Database) is also integrated to help admins get the details of any movie in the industry.
+This helps provide the profundity for movie resources.

 ![admin 1](https://res.cloudinary.com/dkggp2lec/image/upload/v1621389747/Khoa%27s%20Portfolio%20/CineFlex/CineFlex_10_mqb3fd.png)
 ![admin 2](https://res.cloudinary.com/dkggp2lec/image/upload/v1621389746/Khoa%27s%20Portfolio%20/CineFlex/CineFlex_11_z9bm6n.png)
 ![admin 3](https://res.cloudinary.com/dkggp2lec/image/upload/v1621389746/Khoa%27s%20Portfolio%20/CineFlex/CineFlex_8_mlwucq.png)

 ## User pages
+There are two types of normal users, guest and registered users.
+As a guest, you can watch movies and read news.
+However, you have to register an acccount if you want some other advanced features, such as liking, commenting and rating movies.
+Movies that user likes will be saved to their account so they can access them more easily in their profile page.

 ![user 1](https://res.cloudinary.com/dkggp2lec/image/upload/v1621389749/Khoa%27s%20Portfolio%20/CineFlex/CineFlex_4_nif3jv.png)
 ![user 2](https://res.cloudinary.com/dkggp2lec/image/upload/v1621389749/Khoa%27s%20Portfolio%20/CineFlex/CineFlex_1_wlxto0.png)

 ## Responsiveness

+The website is totally responsive on different viewport sizes or devices.
+Using TailwindCSS as a CSS library, the development process has been optimized.
+On the other hand, the library also helps keep the page consistent and well-aligned.
 ![responsiveness](https://res.cloudinary.com/dkggp2lec/image/upload/v1621390630/Khoa%27s%20Portfolio%20/CineFlex/Group_37_ikjnxf.png)

 ## Conclusion